 I return to the Thai Airways Royal Silk Lounge I sat in a few days previously as I waited for my flight to KL on Royal Jordanian.
 I’m feeling much more awake today.

 About 45 minutes before departure the flight shows up as ‘BOARDING’.
 Time to head for the gate.
-Once I’m inside the holding pen it’s not that easy to take pictures of my aircraft.
+Once I’m inside the holding pen, it’s not that easy to take pictures of the aircraft.
 It’s an A340-300 and I’m delighted to see it’s wearing the STAR ALLIANCE livery.

-There are some passengers wearing a Turkish Airlines sticker, presumably in transit from Istanbul to Ho Chi Minh.
+There are some passengers wearing a Turkish Airlines sticker on their t-shirts, presumably in transit from Istanbul to Ho Chi Minh.
 I take this to mean that all passengers disembarked in Bangkok for the aircraft to be cleaned.

 However, later on when I enter the aircraft as the first passenger through the L1 door, I am surprised to find that many of the seats in Business Class are already taken.
 I can only imagine that these were transfer passengers who simply elected not to deplane during the turnaround.